AISE-TUDelft/tiny-transformers/code/readme.md

 # How to use DelftBlue

-This is not a comprehensive guide, here you have some basic instructions that can help you to start.
-To better understand how DelftBlue works, check out the [DOCUMENTATION](https://doc.dhpc.tudelft.nl/delftblue/).
+This is not a comprehensive guide, but should help you in setting up a development environment on the cluster.
+To better understand how DelftBlue works, check out its [docs](https://doc.dhpc.tudelft.nl/delftblue/).

 ## Setup